mjhoptics/ray-optics/docs/rayoptics/qtgui/index.rst

 Qt5 app version of rayoptics
 ============================

-    The :mod:`rayoptics.qtgui` subpackage provides a desktop app, :obj:`rayopticsapp`, that runs under Anaconda.
-It also provides a series of higher level interfaces used by rayoptics.
-These include:
+    The :mod:`rayoptics.qtgui` subpackage provides a desktop app, :obj:`rayopticsapp`.
+It provides an integration of rayoptics with the Qt GUI toolkit.
+Capabilities include:

         - an interface that hosts matplotlib graphics
         - a table grid for numeric model displays (template-based)